 Research Interests & Projects

 Dr. Zimmerman directs the Prevention Research Center of Michigan (PRC/MI).
-This CDC-funded center includes both policy and community-based initiatives and projects.
-The center includes partnerships with the State Department of Community Health and other policy organizations (e.g., Michigan Association of Local Public Health, Michigan League of Human Services, Michigan Health and Hospital Association, and Michigan Council for Maternal and Child Health) and community organizations including the Genesee County Health Department, Greater Flint Health Coalition, Neighborhood Roundtable, Flint Odyssey House, and Faith Access to Community Economic Development.
-Center projects included a variety of health issues such as maternal and child health, adolescent health and nutrition and physical activity.
-The PRC also conducts a biennial survey of social determinants of health.
+This Center includes both policy and community-based initiatives and projects.
+The center includes partnerships with the State Department of Community Health and other policy organizations and community organizations including the Genesee County Health Department.
+PRC projects focus on safe and healthy futures with an emphasis on adolescent and family health.

-Dr. Zimmerman also Directs the CDC funded Michigan Youth Violence Prevention Center (initiated in October 2010).
+Dr. Zimmerman also Directs the CDC funded Michigan Youth Violence Prevention Center.
 The six component intervention is located in Flint, Mi.
 The Center includes collaborators from Emergency Medicine, Psychaitry, the Prevention Research Center, and several community-based organizations.
-This Center builds on Dr. Zimmerman's work with other violence prevention projects (e.g., Youth Empowerment Solutions) and his longstanding work with adolescents.
+This Center builds on Dr. Zimmerman's work with Youth Empowerment Solutions and his longstanding work with adolescents.

 He has published on a wide variety of topics including adolescent violence, sexual behavior, substance use, and mental health; HIV/AIDS prevention; and empowerment theory.
 Selected representative publications follow.